ThinkBigAnalytics/scalding-workshop/Workshop.md

 		cd C:\fun\scalding-workshop
 		ruby run.rb scripts/SanityCheck0.scala

 From now on, we'll assume you are working in the `scalding-workshop` directory, unless otherwise noted.
 Also, we'll just show the `bash` versions of the subsequent `run.rb` commands.
-Finally, because we're lazy, we'll sometimes drop the `.scala` extension from script names when we discuss them.
+Finally, because we're lazy, we'll sometimes drop the `.scala` extension from script names when we discuss them in the text.

 Run these commands again and verify that they run without error.
 The output is written to `output/SanityCheck0.txt`.
 What's in that file?